dniel/blogr-pve/README.md

 depending on the hostname a role in the puppet script will be selected for the container and executed.

 ## The Puppet Module
+TODO: add detailed documentation about the puppet scripts, classes etc.

 ## Limitations
 * Tested with Proxmox Virtual Environment 4.2-2/725d76f0.